Symmetric approximations of pseudo-Boolean functions with applications to influence indexes: Two special cases: Cardinality index and system signature

 \subsection{System signatures in engineering reliability}

-Consider a \emph{system} consisting of $n$ components.
-When the components have i.i.d.\ lifetimes $X_1,\ldots,X_n$, the \emph{signature} of the system is defined as the $n$-tuple $(s_1,\ldots,s_n)\in [0,1]^n$ with $s_i=\Pr(T=X_{i:n})$, where $T$ denotes the system lifetime.
-That is, $s_i$ is the probability that the $i$th component failure causes the system to fail.
-(For a recent reference, see \cite{Sam07}.)
+Consider a \emph{system} consisting of $n$ interconnected components.
+When the components have continuous and i.i.d.\ lifetimes $X_1,\ldots,X_n$, the \emph{signature} of the system is defined as the $n$-tuple $(s_1,\ldots,s_n)\in [0,1]^n$ with $s_k=\Pr(T=X_{(k)})$, where $T$ denotes the system lifetime.
+That is, $s_k$ is the probability that the $k$th failure causes the system to fail (for a recent reference, see \cite{Sam07}).
 It was proved \cite{Bol01} that

 where $\phi\colon\B^n\to\B$ is the structure function of the system.
-Thus we have $s_i=\overline{v}_{\phi}(n-i+1)-\overline{v}_{\phi}(n-i)$, assuming that the weight function $w$ is symmetric.
-We then observe that $s_i$ is precisely the index $I(\phi,i)$, which can be interpreted as the influence on the system of the component that has the $i$th largest lifetime.\footnote{Note that this influence index is obtained from a standard least squares approximation problem of the structure function.}
+Thus, in view of Definitions~\ref{def:vf} and \ref{de:dfdgf78}, we have $s_k=I(\phi,k)$ in the special case where the weight function $w$ is symmetric.
+Interestingly, the identity $s_k=I(\phi,k)$ still holds in the non-i.i.d.\ case if we define the weight function $w$ as the (non-normalized) \emph{relative quality function}

-It follows that any expression involving the system signature can be reformulated in terms of the influence index for the structure function $\phi$.
-For instance, as far as the system reliability is concerned, we have the following theorem (see \cite[p.~27]{Sam07}).
+for which we have $\sum_{|\bfx|=s}w(\bfx)=1$ for all $s\in [n]$ (see \cite{MarMat11}).
+Therefore $s_k$ can be obtained from a weighted least squares approximation problem of the structure function and can always be interpreted as the influence on the system of the component that has the $k$th smallest lifetime.